catenax-eV/catenax-ev.github.io/docs/working-model/03-process-from-idea-to-production/03-01-process-from-idea-to-production.md

 ## FAQs

 **How are the open meetings communicated?**
-The Catena-X association will communicate and coordiante the open refinement and open planning meetings vi the a Tractus-X [News Page](https://eclipse-tractusx.github.io/blog) and the Tractus-X [Mailing List](https://accounts.eclipse.org/mailing-list/tractusx-dev).
+The Catena-X association will communicate and coordinate the open refinement and open planning meetings vi the a Tractus-X [News Page](https://eclipse-tractusx.github.io/blog) and the Tractus-X [Mailing List](https://accounts.eclipse.org/mailing-list/tractusx-dev).
 Please make sure that you subscribe.
 The meetings will also be published (with meeting session and calender.ics) on the open meetings page.

 **Who can propose a feature?**
 Anyone can **propose a feature**, including Committees, Expert Groups, and other initiatives.
 However, we require a dedicated feature author for further refinement and the breakdown into implementation issues.

 **How to handle dependencies?**
-Dependencies can be discussed in our open refinement meetings as well as via our other communication channels (e.g. martix chat or bilateral sessions).
+Dependencies can be discussed in our open refinement meetings as well as via our other communication channels (e.g. matrix chat or bilateral sessions).
 Please refer to our Tractus-X [communication rules](https://eclipse-tractusx.github.io/community/intro).

 **Who gives access to the sig-release repository to enable planning process?**
 Please refer to our Tractus-X [Getting Started Guide](https://eclipse-tractusx.github.io/docs/oss/getting-started).